 Hill assist – This can hold the brakes on for a while after you let go of the brake pedal giving you more time to set your feet.
 It doesn’t always work depending on the gradient of the hill and can cause more problems than it solves.
 You can see my video here which explains why it can be bad to use this on driving lessons.

 Alertness score – The car gives you a score from 1 to 6 to show how alert you are.
 It can monitor your use of the accelerator, brakes, how smoothly/erratically you are steering, if you’re holding the wheel or not, your position on the road, your speed compared to the speed limit and other things.

 Driver alertness aids – If the car thinks you are falling asleep or may be ill then it can beep and flash lights to warn you to pull over and take a rest.
 This is done by the car sensing how you are accelerating, braking and steering.
 If the steering wheel doesn’t move at all for several seconds then it assumes you may have taken your hands off it or have fallen asleep.

 Emergency assist – Should you have a crash which is bad enough to deploy the airbags then the car can automatically call for an ambulance.
 It can give them a distress message, your location and activate the hands-free speaker so you can speak to the operator yourself if possible.
 Every second counts after an accident and this could save your life.
 We can’t try this but I think it’s a great feature.

-Paul – Last but not least, I’ll be there to guide you through your lessons just like i have with over 600 other pupils.
+Paul – Last but not least, I’ll be there to guide you through your lessons just like I have with hundreds of pupils.
 You can learn more about me here

 You can find out more about the Ford Fiesta at Ford.co.uk/fiesta (opens in new tab)